beforetheshoes/chapterverse/README.md

-# Chapterverse
+# The Seedbed

-Monorepo for Chapterverse services.
+Monorepo for The Seedbed services.

 ## Structure